billforsternz/retro-sargon/README.md

 - [Background information](https://www.chessprogramming.org/Sargon)
 There's lots of background information on Sargon here.
-I hope this page will soon have a link to this project
+I hope this page will soon have a link back to this project.

 - [Scan of original book](http://web.archive.org/web/20070614114334/http://madscientistroom.org/chm/Sargon.html)
-I have a paper copy of the book I picked up from abebooks.com, but I am happy to have access to this electronic copy as well, particularly since my paper copy of the book has had the TDL assembler reference material at the end ripped out!
+I have a paper copy of the book I picked up from abebooks.com, but I am happy to have access to this electronic copy as well, particularly since my paper copy of the book turned out to have had the TDL assembler reference material at the end ripped out!

 - [Stack Overflow Discussion with Andre Adrian](https://stackoverflow.com/questions/2038929/where-can-i-find-a-8080-to-x86-assembler-conversion-tool)